 All PBRs generated by ConfigMap SNIPs are deleted.
 If SNIPs are provided via the environment variable, PBR for those IP addresses is added.

-If SNIPs were not provided using the
+If SNIPs are not provided using the

 NS_SNIPSenvironment variable, static routes are added since